kill9zombie/elixir_dojo/DOJO.md

 ```
 If you're coming from Ruby, don't forget the `do` on the end of the function `def` (yes, I've done it; lots).

-Now start iex (interactive Elixir) with `iex -S mix` from the base of your project directory (ie, the same directory that the `mix.exs` file is in).
+Now start iex (interactive Elixir) with `iex -S mix` from the base of your project directory (i.e., the same directory that the `mix.exs` file is in).
 This will compile your code into a `beam` file for the Erlang VM, then run it interactively.
 In production, you can run the VM without the shell, then connect a shell afterwards to aid debugging.
+How cool is that?

 Here's the output we're expecting: